CueCrux

 I'm here to make failure visible early, explainable when it happens, and correctable without drama.
 Systems that pretend they don't fail tend to fail loudly.
 Systems that expect failure can fail quietly and recover.

 Over time, this role may be shared with other humans.
-Stewardship is not about central control.
-It’s about continuity, accountability, and making sure the system doesn’t quietly optimise for confidence at the expense of correctness.
+Operating in trust is not about central control.
+It's about continuity, accountability, and making sure the system doesn't quietly optimise for confidence at the expense of correctness.

 The simplest way to describe it is this: